-Most people who travel to Cuba want to visit the Havana Club museum, the city centre distillery that gives visitors an insight into the process of making one of the world’s most famous drinks!
+Most people who travel to Cuba want to visit the Havana Club museum, the city center distillery that gives visitors an insight into the process of making one of the world’s most famous drinks!
 The museum shows how these masters turn freshly cut sugar cane into delicious-tasting rum, and of course, allows you to try a tipple or two.

 3. Plaza Vieja